 4.1.1.1 General

+For adhoc video group calls the users participating in a video group call are either determined by the list of users provided by the initiator, or by the MCVideo server based on criteria provided by the initiator.
+In an adhoc video group call after the call is setup, at a given time multiple group members (the allowed maximum simultaneous MCVideo transmitting group members is configured in the group configuration data) are allowed to transmit videos and all other participating users are invited to accept the incoming videos.
+Each of the other participating users has the option to accept or reject the incoming videos.
+After accepting the video, the participating users can end the video being received at any time.

-In a video group call after the call is setup, at a given time multiple group members (the allowed maximum simultaneous MCVideo transmitting group members is configured in the group configuration data) are allowed to transmit videos and all other affiliated group members are invited to accept the incoming videos.
+For other types of video group call after the call is setup, at a given time multiple group members (the allowed maximum simultaneous MCVideo transmitting group members is configured in the group configuration data) are allowed to transmit videos and all other affiliated group members are invited to accept the incoming videos.
 Each of the other affiliated group members has the option to accept or reject the incoming videos.
-After accepting the video, the affiliated group member can end the video being received at any time. .
-The control action for obtaining this mode of operation is known as transmission and reception control.
+After accepting the video, the affiliated group member can end the video being received at any time.

+For all types of group calls the control action for obtaining this mode of operation is known as transmission and reception control.
 The direct actors of transmission and reception control are the transmission participants and the transmission control server.
 A transmission participant does the transmission and reception control related actions in the MCVideo client.
 The transmission control server is the decision maker of the transmission and reception control.
 In on-network the transmission control server is in the MCVideo server with the controlling role.
 In off-network no specific transmission control server exists.
 The current video transmitter plays the role of transmission control server.

 Transmission control actions in on-network are described in clause 4.1.1.2.
 The differences for off-network transmission control are described in clause 4.1.1.3.